MaCaki/image_manager/README.md

 #### TODO

-1) create some sample studies when initializing the db.
+- [ ] Allow creation of a patient by uploading _several_ images at the same time.
+- [ ]  Create a user login flow.
+- [ ] Write functions to add grades for patients from users.
+- [ ] Create a UI to grade patients.

-2) Put the django server in a docker container.
+- [ ]  Put the django server in a docker container.
-3) Enable upload of images.
-4) Create a user login flow.